pforhan/farm/README.md

     * Create the necessary `public/uploads`, `public/previews`, `var/logs`, `var/cache`, and `php-fpm` directories on your host machine.
     * Copy `sample.env` to `.env` if `.env` doesn't exist or if you choose to overwrite it.
     * Move `src/index.php` to `public/index.php` if it's still in `src/`.
+    * Create `src/templates/partials` directory.

 3.  **Create `farm/php-fpm/custom.ini`:**
-    Create a file named `custom.ini` inside the newly created `farm/php-fpm/` directory and paste the content provided in the `php-fpm/custom.ini` section of the Canvas.
+    Create a file named `custom.ini` inside the newly created `farm/php-fpm/` directory and paste the content provided in the `php-fpm/custom.ini` section of this Canvas.
 This file sets your PHP upload limits and logging paths.

+4.  **Create `farm/src/templates/partials/navigation.php`:**
+    Create this directory and file, and paste the content provided in the `src/templates/partials/navigation.php` section of this Canvas.

+5.  **Create `farm/src/templates/edit_asset.php`:**
+    Create this file and paste the content provided in the `src/templates/edit_asset.php` section of this Canvas.

-4.  **Review and update `.env`:**
+6.  **Review and update `.env`:**
     Open the newly created (or updated) `.env` file in your `farm` project root. **Replace the placeholder values for `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD`** with your desired credentials.
 The `APP_PORT` will default to `6118`.

-5.  **Build and start the Docker services:**
+7.  **Build and start the Docker services:**
     From your `farm` project root directory, run:
     ```bash
     sudo docker compose up --build -d